MichaelFernandoKingLuise/Arduino-Uno-Based-Train-Detection-System/README.md

 This repository contains the code for a train detection system using an Arduino Uno, developed in C++.
-The system utilizes ultrasonic sensors for distance measurement, servo motors to control barriers, and incorporates buzzers and LEDs for both audible and visual alarms.
+The system utilizes ultrasonic sensors for distance measurement, servo motors to control barriers, and incorporates buzzers and LEDs for both audible and visual alarms